moebiussurfing/ofxBeatClock/README.md

 - BUG: Repair problems when sometimes beat 1 tick it's displaced to beat 2...
 - BUG: Some log errors must be repaired on ofxAbletonLink that seems drop down fps/performance...
-~~- Add alternative and better timer approach using the audio-buffer to avoid out-of-sync problems of current timers (https://forum.openframeworks.cc/t/audio-programming-basics/34392/10).
+- ~~Add alternative and better timer approach using the audio-buffer to avoid out-of-sync problems of current timers (https://forum.openframeworks.cc/t/audio-programming-basics/34392/10).
 Problems happen when minimizing or moving the app window..
 Any help is welcome!~~
 - On-the-fly re-sync to bar beat start.
 - A better link between play button/params in all internal/external clock source modes with one unique play button.
 - Add filter to smooth/stabilize BPM number when using external midi clock mode.